8.3.5 |

 'not to be born'.
 It is antiabortionists who started to appeal

-of those principles which cannot be discussed here.
-It has been
+application of these principles which cannot be discussed here.

-argued from the standpoint of an interest theory of rights that
+It has been argued from the standpoint of an interest theory of rights

 a right not to be born.